infoatgodreams/GoDreams-Repository/Volume 1/Roll Ups/Child Safety/Child Safety.md

 	- Excessive crying
 	- Excessive fear of adults

-## EMOTIONAL SIGNS OF ABUSE
+#### Emotional Signs of Abuse
 - According to Rainbow Homes [^6] , these are the following signs of emotional abuse
 	- Lack of concentration
 	- Apathy and hopelessness
 	- Threatening to leave the home
-- Fisher et al. (1997) have pointed  out that most of the characteristic early problems of children adopted from orphanages  might indicate brain damage or emotionally produced pathology if they were found in children reared in families.[^3]
-- In the U.K. sample  children’s scores on disinhibited attachment disturbance were positively correlated with  their scores on hyperactivity and disruptive behavior measures at age 4 and hyperactivity, disruptive behavior and emotional difficulties measures at 6 years.[^3]

-## SEXUAL SIGNS OF ABUSE
+#### Sexual Signs of Abuse
-According to Rainbow Homes [^6], these are the signs of Sexual Abuse
+- According to Rainbow Homes [^6], these are the signs of Sexual Abuse
 	- Difficulty walking/sitting- unexplained rashes or pain
 	- Refuses to change in front of other children
 	- Demonstrates excessive, exaggerated sexual curiosity
 	- Avoids conversations related to sexuality
 	- Pays either excessive or no attention to their bod
 	- Reduced self care and grooming
 	- Becomes pregnant or gets an ST
 	- Medical complaints such as UTI

-# PREVENTION OF HARM
+#### PREVENTION OF HARM

-## LOGISTICAL ARRANGEMENTS FOR CHILD SAFETY
+### Building a safe environment
 - The CCI needs to be free from chemical, noise, air, etc., pollution; and
 - Free from hazardous physical structures like wells, swamps, unprotected ponds, open sewers, deep ditches etc.
-- ### According to Ethiopian[^5] Guidelines:
+- #### According to Ethiopian[^5] Guidelines:
 	-  **For a small home**
 		 - A self-contained home in a childcare institution shall not have more than three bedrooms for the children and one for the home mother.
 		 - The number of children residing in one bedroom shall not exceed four.